wasp-lang/wasp/web/docs/general/cli.md

         cd MyFirstProject
         wasp start
    ```
-### In project
+### Project Commands
- - `wasp start` runs Wasp app in development mode.
-It opens a browser tab with your application running, and watches for any changes to .wasp or files in `src/` to automatically reflect in the browser.
+ - `wasp start` launches the Wasp app in development mode.
+It automatically opens a browser tab with your application running and watches for any changes to .wasp or files in `src/` to automatically reflect in the browser.
 It also shows messages from the web app, the server and the database on stdout/stderr.
  - `wasp start db` starts the database for you.
-This can be very handy, since you don't need to spin up your own database or provide its connection URL to the Wasp app!
+This can be very handy since you don't need to spin up your own database or provide its connection URL to the Wasp app.
- - `wasp clean` deletes all generated code and other cached artifacts.
+ - `wasp clean` removes all generated code and other cached artifacts.
 If using SQlite, it also deletes the SQlite database.
-It is the Wasp equivalent to "try shutting it down and turning back on".
+Think of this as the Wasp version of the classic "turn it off and on again" solution.

    ```
    $ wasp clean